-- Audubon is completing restoration projects by controlling invasive species and planting trees.
+- We are completing restoration projects by controlling invasive species and planting trees.

-- Audubon is advancing the science around floodplain forest restoration and its effects on birds by working with partners to evaluate restoration methods.
+- We are advancing the science around floodplain forest restoration and its effects on birds by working with partners to evaluate restoration methods.

 With your help we can continue this important research, restore hundreds more acres each year, and maintain the technical expertise needed for this important work.
 Donate today or learn more about the important work we're doing to improve water quality and to restore and protect bird habitat below.

 Audubon Minnesota Floodplain Forest Projects:

 - Gores Wildlife Management Area